kanghui0204/IsaacLab-Arena-vln/docs/pages/concepts/concept_embodiment_design.rst

 Embodiment Design
 ==================

-Embodiments in Isaac Arena define robot-specific configurations and behaviors, providing a modular way to integrate different robots into environments.
-Each embodiment encapsulates all robot-specific aspects including kinematics, control actions, observations, specialized behaviors, and camera systems.
+Embodiments define robot-specific configurations and behaviors.
+They provide a modular way to integrate different robots into environments, encapsulating kinematics, control actions, observations, and camera systems.

 Core Architecture
 -----------------

-The embodiment system is built around the ``EmbodimentBase`` abstract class that extends the asset system:
+Embodiments use the ``EmbodimentBase`` abstract class that extends the asset system:

 .. code-block:: python